alirazatahir1234/TechBirdsFly/README.md

 A: Use Kafka events (async) or direct REST calls via Gateway (sync).
 For frequent access, cache results in CacheService.

 **Q: Can I use SQL Server instead of PostgreSQL?**
 A: Yes!
 Change connection strings in `appsettings.json` and adjust EF Core provider.
-But PostgreSQL is recommended for this project.
+But PostgreSQL is recommended for this project as all services are configured to use it.

 **Q: How do I debug issues?**
 A: Check logs with `docker logs <container>`, test endpoints directly with curl, use Gateway health check `/health`, and verify service ports with `lsof -i :5001`.

 **Q: What happens if I restart a service?**
-A: State is preserved in databases (PostgreSQL, MongoDB, SQLite).
+A: State is preserved in databases (PostgreSQL for transactional data, MongoDB for images, Redis for cache).
 Sessions/tokens remain valid until expiration.

 **Q: How is authentication handled across services?**
 A: JWT tokens issued by Auth Service, validated by Gateway.
 Each service trusts the Gateway's validation.